 Designed like an iconic San Francisco cable car, travelers will be able to hop on and off for free all day.
 Patrons can park at the Henry T. Wing School, and ride to many different locations all over Sandwich.
 Riders will have the opportunity to hop on and hop off at the town hall, Heritage Museums & Gardens, the intersection of Main and Jarves streets, the Sandwich Train Depot, Merchants Square, and other locations.

-This is the second summer for the trolley.
+This is the third summer for the trolley.

-But unlike last year, this year’s trolleys will have informational speakers aboard.
-Sandwich Glass Town Cultural District Steering Committee vice chairman Jeanne G. Prendergast said the trolley will provide background information on Sandwich’s landmarks for visitors.
+This year’s trolley will have informational speakers aboard.
+Sandwich Glass Town Cultural District Steering Committee vice chair Jeanne G. Prendergast said the trolley will provide background information on Sandwich’s landmarks for visitors.
 “We’ll have volunteer narrators on board to tell stories of the different historical locations around town,” she said.

-The trolley is scheduled to run weekends, Friday through Sunday, from 10 AM to 4 PM until mid-September.
-The trolley is also scheduled to be in the July 4th parade in Sandwich as well.
-The new service hopes to bring new customers to local businesses and to alleviate downtown Sandwich of some of its traffic.
-“We hope to highlight Sandwich and to encourage people to eat, shop, and spend time in downtown Sandwich,” Ms. Prendergast said.
+The trolley is scheduled to run on Saturdays from 10 AM to 4 PM until September 2.
+We hope once again the trolley will bring new customers to local businesses and to alleviate downtown Sandwich of some of its traffic.
+“We want to highlight Sandwich and to encourage people to eat, shop, and spend time in downtown Sandwich,” Ms. Prendergast said.

 Although the trolley will be exciting for locals, it will focus on informing visitors about Sandwich as well.
-“During the summer, we all have friends and family who visit,” said Glass Town Steering Committee chairman Charleen Johnson.
+“During the summer, we all have friends and family who visit,” said Glass Town Steering Committee member Charleen Johnson.
 “It’s great to take them on it.”
-According to Ms. Johnson, this year’s trolley was funded completely by donations from the Massachusetts Cultural Council, the Town of Sandwich, the Sandwich Visitor Services Board, Kinlin Grover Real Estate, Sandwich Community Television, the Dan’l Webster Inn, The Spotted Cod, and Heritage Museums and Gardens.
-The Sandwich Glass Town Cultural District Steering Committee strives to develop tourism, business, and culture in downtown Sandwich.
+According to Ms. Johnson, this year’s trolley was funded completely by donations from the State of Massachusetts.

 The Glass Town Trolley Route